 An observant woman who had just heard a report about the girls’ description noticed the two girls outside of PetWorld and saw that one of the girls was not wearing any shoes.
 The woman went inside the store and looked at pictures of the missing girls online with PetWorld employees.
 The store called police and went outside to talk to the girls, who eventually took off, according to Sgt.
 Jerry Habanek.

-I now have something in common with that guy who gave police the slip because he was soapy from a recent shower.
+I now have something in common with that guy who gave police the slip because

 No, I wasn’t running through the neighborhoods naked...

 I was Tasered.

 The man who was arrested after it was reported he was passed out in a vehicle with a gun in his lap was taken Waukesha Memorial Hospital for drunken driving and blood tests, according to Lt.
 Kevin Kober.